salvorio/salvor-contracts/README.md

 * SalvorLending
 * SalvorExchange
 * AssetManager
+* SalvorLendingERC20

 # Docs

-For technical and functional requirements and more detailed information about the VeArt, AssetManager, SalvorExchange and SalvorLending contracts, please refer to the documentation for the contracts, which can be accessed via the link provided below.
+For technical and functional requirements and more detailed information about the VeArt, AssetManager, SalvorExchange, SalvorLendingERC20 and SalvorLending contracts, please refer to the documentation for the contracts, which can be accessed via the link provided below.

 [**VeART Documantaion**](https://docs.google.com/document/d/1wNrZ8olOkYNMOCRqIa-LwWDA3EgKFnE_ryGoomo0Xlw)